 We will have to establish collaborative relationships to obtain domestic and international sales, marketing and distribution capabilities for our product candidates.
 We also intend to enter into collaborative relationships to provide funding to support our research and development programs.
-Currently we have established only one collaborative relationship, which is for our hepatitis B vaccine and hepatitis B therapeutic product candidates.
+Currently we have established two collaborative relationships, one with Berna Biotech for our hepatitis B vaccine and hepatitis B therapeutic product candidates and the second with UCB Farchim, S.A., or UCB, for AIC and grass allergy immunotherapy.
 The process of establishing collaborative relationships is difficult, time-consuming and involves significant uncertainty.
 Moreover, even if we do establish collaborative relationships, our collaborators may seek to renegotiate or terminate their relationships with us due to unsatisfactory clinical results, a change in business strategy, a change of control or other reasons.
 If any collaborator fails to fulfill its responsibilities in a timely manner, or at all, our research, clinical development or commercialization efforts related to that collaboration could be delayed or terminated, or it may be necessary for us to assume responsibility for activities that would otherwise have been the responsibility of our collaborator.
 If we are unable to establish and maintain collaborative relationships on acceptable terms, we may have to delay or discontinue further development of one or more of our product candidates, undertake development and commercialization activities at our own expense or find alternative sources of funding.